Canadian Geophysical Union / Union Géophysique Canadienne

 5.02 Qualification: No person shall be qualified as a Director unless he or she is a member and is eighteen (18) or more years of age; provided that if a person who is not a member is elected a Director, such person may so qualify by becoming a member within ten (10) days after the date of his or her election.

-5.04 Election and Term: The Board of Directors shall be elected at each annual meeting of members, to hold office until the next annual meeting, or until their successors are elected or appointed.
+5.04 Election and Term: The Board of Directors shall be elected biennially at the annual meeting of members, to hold office for a period of two (2) years.
+The President and Vice President shall serve for a two (2) year period and may not be elected for two (2) consecutive terms.
+Normally the Vice President shall immediately succeed the President.
+The Treasurer and Secretary may be re-elected for consecutive terms.
+The Past President shall serve for a two (2) year term.
 The election may be by a show of hands, or by ballot if demanded by any member or if directed by the Board by Resolution.

 5.05 The Regular Ticket: At least sixty (60) days prior to the annual meeting of members, the Board shall prepare and mail to the members a list of nominations for the Office of Director, which list shall comprise the regular ticket of candidates for the Office of Director.

 5.06 Special Ticket: Any ten (10) members may nominate a ticket, which shall be called a Special Ticket, for one (1) or more candidates for the Office of Director, by mailing their ticket to the Secretary of the Union.
 All Special Tickets reaching the Secretary at least forty (40) days prior to the annual meeting of members, together with the names of the members nominating each Special ticket, shall be mailed to the members at least thirty (30) days prior to the annual meeting.

 5.07 Teller Committee: In the event of an election of directors conducted by ballot, the Directors may appoint a Teller Committee to count the ballots and announce the results at the annual meeting.